 Villa Busk Photographs

-On the Northside, facing toward the forest plateau, there runs a mostly glass and timber hallway the whole length of the residence.
-This path creates a double exterior wall and a less defined sense of exterior and interior, especially felt when in the hallway itself.
-Combined with the atrium in the center of the plan, the interior and exterior dissolution is heightened.
+On the north side, facing toward the forest plateau, a mostly glass and timber hallway runs the whole length of the residence.
+This path creates a double exterior wall and a less defined sense of exterior and interior, especially felt in the hallway itself.
+Combined with the atrium in the plan’s center, the interior and exterior dissolution is heightened.
 Functionally, this hallway path serves as the only circulation space in the plan and emphasizes the central living space’s East-West orientation.

 Villa Busk Plans